 How to Make Bee Balm Honey

-1. Cut several stocks of bee balm and remove the arial parts (flowers and leaves) from the stem.
+1. Cut several stalks of bee balm and remove the arial parts (flowers and leaves) from the stem.
 I just snip the flowers heads off with a pair of shears, then strip the leaves off with my hands.

 2. Fill a jar with the flowers and leaves.
 I tried to get as many as possible into the jar without packing them too tightly.
 Once the honey is poured over them, they tend to shrink.